Francis Drake: Defeat of the Spanish Armada

 The Spanish Armada set sail for England in May 1588, and arrived on the English coast on 29 July, near Cornwall.
 An English fleet consisting of 55 ships set out from Plymouth to confront the Armada, under the command of Lord Howard of Effingham, with Sir Francis Drake serving as vice admiral, commanding from the galleon Revenge.
 As the English fleet pursued the Armada up the English Channel in closing darkness, Drake broke off and captured the disabled Spanish galleon Nuestra Señora del Rosario, along with Admiral Pedro de Valdés and most of his crew.
 The Spanish ship was known to be carrying substantial funds to pay the Spanish Armada.
 Drake's ship had been leading the English pursuit of the Armada by means of a lantern.
 By extinguishing this for the capture, Drake put the English fleet into disarray overnight.

 The Duke of Medina Sidonia, whom Philip had appointed to command the Armada despite his complete lack of military experience on land or at sea, made his way up the Channel towards the French shore in his flagship San Martín with the English in pursuit, thinking that if he anchored in the roadstead of Calais they would not dare molest the Spanish ships in French waters.

-A council of war was held aboard Howard's flagship Ark, where Howard, Drake, Seymour, Hawkins, Martin Frobisher, and two or three others, decided to launch fire ships.
+A council of war was held aboard Howard's flagship Ark, where Howard, Drake, Henry Seymour, Hawkins, Martin Frobisher, and two or three others, decided to launch fire ships.
 That night the English launched eight fire ships into the midst of the Armada at its moorings, forcing its captains to cut their anchors and sail out of Calais into the open sea.
 The decisive action was fought the next day on the shoals off Gravelines, where Frobisher, Drake, and Hawkins pounded the Spanish ships with their guns.
 Drake's squadron gave Medina Sidonia's flagship San Martin a single broadside and moved on; Frobisher, directly behind him in the English line, stayed with the San Martin at close range and poured cannon shot into her oaken flanks, but failed to take her.
 Five Spanish ships were lost.